lihanwen1017769643/engg1340comp2113/README.md

    - Start
      > In the beginning, every player will be placed on Start and thet can receive certain amount of *property* every time they pass Start.
    - Jail
      > When a player lands on the jail, he/she will be trapped for one round.
-Nevertheless, each round he/she can choose either paying fine or attempting to roll doubles to escape jail.
    - Temporary Double
      > Every time when the player lands on the "Temporary Double", he/she can roll the dice once more.
    - Worm-Hole